davidcarbonello/pre-class-work-2018-Sullivanstatistics/Week 02/pre-class-02.md

     plot(rates,means,pch=20)

-    The plot suggests that as the means increase, the rates decrease.
-In other words, for an exponential distribution, there is an inverse relationship between the rate and mean, where the rate is lamda and the mean is 1/lamda.
+    The plot suggests that as the means increase, the rates decrease indicating a negative relationship between the two.
-    As the rates increase, the mean decreases and is exemplified in the plot.
+    This negative relationship can be attributed to the nature of an exponential distribution where the rate is lamda, and the mean is 1/lamda, therefore as the rate increases, the mean will decrease.
+Also, it is important to note that this     negative relationship is not linear, which is why we see a curved line that begins to straighten out as lamda increases and  1/lamda converges to 0.

     b.
 The standard deviations versus the rates.

     plot(sds,rates,main="Sds vs Rates")